If you keep living in the past and keep beating yourself up over bad decisions, regret, and anger then this letter is for you.

 They decided they wanted a better future so they took control of their lives and began making better choices.

 That means choosing better people to hang around.
-I’m sure if they were getting into trouble with the law it was very likely cause they were hanging around other people who were also getting into trouble.
+I’m sure if they were getting into trouble with the law it was very likely cause they were hanging around other people who were also getting into trouble, they may even need to get a firm as McKoon, Williams, Atchley & Stanley, PLLC, to help them out of trouble.

 That also means taking massive action.
 They didn’t achieve their dreams by sitting on the couch all day.